ubiqsecurity/ubiq-c-cpp/src/examples/Docker.md

   -d                       Decrypt the contents of the input file and write
-                             the results to the output file -s                       Use the simple encryption / decryption interfaces -p                       Use the piecewise encryption / decryption interfaces -i INFILE                Set input file name
+                             the results to the output file -s                       Use the simple encryption / decryption interfaces -p                       Use the encryption / decryption interfaces to handle large data elements where data is loaded in chunks
+  -i INFILE                Set input file name
   -o OUTFILE               Set output file name
   -c CREDENTIALS           Set the file name with the API credentials